 - Permanent incapacitation or disability.

-The Law Offices of Shane Smith will aggressively pursue a brain injury case to get fair compensation for the victim.
+Shane Smith Law will aggressively pursue a brain injury case to get fair compensation for the victim.
 Call Clayton County brain injury lawyer Shane Smith for a free consultation.